 Blood tests cost more than skin allergy tests and can take several days to provide results.
 Still, there are several reasons a blood test may be used instead of a skin test.
 Many medicines can interfere with skin testing and must be stopped before the skin test can be performed.
 Strong allergens can also cause strong reactions after a skin test.

-Our trained allergists will discuss both kinds of allergy tests to find the right one for you.
-To make an appointment, call 704-295-3000.
+CEENTA has allergy testing available in its North and South Carolina locations, with extended hours in Belmont, Huntersville, and Mooresville.
+Our trained allergy specialists will discuss both kinds of allergy tests to find the right one for you.